 $ echo 'eula=true' > eula.txt $ git init $ git add eula.txt $ git commit -m "first commit"

-Then, install the Heroku toolbelt.
+Then, install the Heroku CLI.
 Create a Heroku app, set your ngrok token, and push:

-$ heroku create $ heroku buildpacks:add heroku/jvm $ heroku buildpacks:add https://github.com/jkutner/heroku-buildpack-minecraft $ heroku config:set NGROK_API_TOKEN="xxxxx" $ git push heroku master
+$ heroku create $ heroku buildpacks:add heroku/python $ heroku buildpacks:add heroku/jvm $ heroku buildpacks:add jkutner/minecraft $ heroku config:set NGROK_API_TOKEN="xxxxx" $ git push heroku master

 Finally, open the app: